 In addition, the Victorian Child Safety Standards are compulsory for all organisations providing services to children, and as such Mentis Assist is committed to promoting the Safety and Wellbeing of Children and Young People within its programs and practices.

-The Board of Governance undertook a Strategic Planning workshop in March 2017 to develop a Plan for the next three years, reflecting the changes to mental health and growth of the organisation.
+The Board of Governance undertook a Strategic Planning workshop in December 2018 to develop a Plan for the next three years, reflecting the changes to mental health and growth of the organisation.
 While this Plan will draw together organisational goals and articulate the objectives of each of those goals, it must be noted that the Strategic Plan is a ‘living document’ and will evolve and be adapted as circumstances change.

 Mentis Assist is accredited with the National Standards for Mental Health Services (NSMHS) under Quality Innovation Performance (QIP).

 Mentis Assist is committed to a coordinated approach to the identification, analysis and management of factors impacting on risk.

 This approach provides an overarching framework for Risk Management at Mentis Assist across the domains of: